jh3nd3rs0n/argmatey/README.md

         // ...

         public static void main(String[] args) {
+            /*
-            // ... or you can apply the OptionGroupHelpTextProvider to all option groups...
+             * ... or you can apply the OptionGroupHelpTextProvider
+             * to all option groups.
+             */
             ArgMatey.OptionGroupHelpTextProvider provider = new SingleLineOptionGroupHelpTextProvider();
             ArgMatey.OptionGroupHelpTextProvider.setDefault(provider);
             // ...